BobbySchell/Supplement-to-Millbrae-Red-Light-Camera/data/SWITRS Data.md

-The SWITRS data is too large to upload but can be downloaded from XXX.
+The SWITRS data is too large to upload but can be downloaded from https://www.kaggle.com/datasets/alexgude/california-traffic-collision-data-from-switrs/versions/1.
 The switrs.sqlite name used in the program comes directly from this resource.